ipfs/specs/routing/DELEGATED_CONTENT_ROUTING_HTTP.md

 - `Addrs`: a list of known multiaddrs for the peer
   - This list may be incomplete or incorrect and should only be treated as *hints* to improve performance by avoiding extra peer lookups

-The server should respect a passed `transport` query parameter by filtering against the `Multiaddrs` list.
+The server should respect a passed `transport` query parameter by filtering against the `Addrs` list.

 #### Write Provider Records